 Where are you located?

-Pac-TARC is affiliated with UC San Diego Health Sciences and the VA San Diego Healthcare System (VASDHS).
-We have two offices, both located in La Jolla, CA.
+Pac-TARC is affiliated with UC San Diego Health Sciences.
+Our office is located in La Jolla, CA.

 How much does this study cost?

 There is NO COST to you.
 You'll receive medication, brief individualized counseling (10-30 minutes per session), and medical assessments from our study physician free of charge.
 We will also provide compensation for your time and travel.